 Webb has discovered from the minute books that in August 1892 the committee authorised a payment of £3 0s 0d to Bury Park FC for the purchase of their caps, shirts and goals.
 The Luton News reported in September that "The shirts now used are more of a claret than a red (sic)".
 Photographs reveal that a curious eight-pointed star adorned these new tops.

-Unique shirts with white, black and red stripes were adopted in 1896 and for a while they were adorned with a crest featuring an elaborate monogram.
+Distinctive shirts with white, black and cardinal stripes were adopted in 1896 and many were adorned with a crest featuring an elaborate monogram.
 The team are wearing these striped tops in a photograph taken prior to the 1898-99 season (above) but the Bedford Advertiser (Friday September 16th 1898) reported, "Luton are expected to wear their new shirts on Monday: the design is a pretty one of black and white and white knickers, Notts County offering closest resemblance."
 Their match report the following Monday confirms, "The new black and white striped shirts gave a business like appearance."
 The comparison with Notts County is misleading: photographs and Brian Webb's research into the club minute book reveal that the committee ordered "black with small white striped shirts and white knickers."
 A badge was worn on these tops with the letters LTD included to mark the club becoming a limited company.

-In 1897 Luton were elected to the Second Division of the Football League at the expense of Burton Wanderers.
-At the time the majority of members were in the north and midlands and Luton struggled to meet their travel costs so after only three seasons, having finished in 17th place, rather than face re-election they resigned and rejoined the Southern League, adopting light blue and white as their new colours.
+In 1897 Luton had been elected to the Second Division of the Football League at the expense of Burton Wanderers.
+At the time the majority of members were in the north and midlands and Luton struggled to meet their travel costs.
+After only three seasons, having finished in 17th place, they resigned rather than face re-election and rejoined the Southern League, adopting light blue and white as their new colours.